bduncavage/swipetorefresh/README.md

 Repo Structure
 =========
-swipetorefresh - This is the library.
-Add it to your java Android app as a gradle dependency. sample - This is the sample app.
-Reference it to see how to use the widget. csharp - Contains a sample Xamarin.Android app and C# bindings for the library.
+- **swipetorefresh/** - This is the library.
+Add it to your java Android app as a gradle dependency.
+- **sample/** - This is the sample app.
+Reference it to see how to use the widget.
+- **csharp/** - Contains a sample Xamarin.Android app and C# bindings for the library.